Cyfrin/foundry-full-course-cu/content-updates.md

 8️⃣ "The Must-Read Web3 Books: Get Your Read On!" 📚

 Calling all book nerds!
 We're gonna dish on the books you can't afford to miss if you're serious about Web3.
-Might even chat with a few authors, who's knows?
+Might even chat with a few authors, who knows?

 9️⃣ "Mastering In-line Assembly and Yul" 🤖